mizaimao/ColonySim/README.md

 # ColonySim

-Just a fun toy programm a bit like game of life but I haven't spent much time on defining the rules of how a colony will grow/multiply/die out.
+Just a toy program a bit like game of life but I haven't spent much time on defining the rules of how a colony will grow/multiply/die out.

 Originally a pure 2D viewer was written; now added isometric viwer, too.